Introduction

 The Patent Act does not presuppose that the granted Patents are legitimate; the rights conferred on such issued Patents cannot be absolute.
 Third parties that are obliged to obtain permission from the Patentee of the granted Patent before exercising any exclusive rights granted upon him/her are also given the ability to contest the patent’s validity.
 Get Online Advice.

-Provisions Relating to the revocation of patents
+Provisions Relating to the Revocation of Patent under Patent Act

 Who Can File for Patent Petition Revocation?